aws/iot-atlas/content/designs/telemetry/_index.md

   - &#8230; *less than a one second horizon* – `needs a prescriptive answer`.
   - &#8230; *greater than a one second horizon* – the IoT Solution should write every record to an [ordered store]({{< ref "/glossary#ordered-store" >}}).
 If the IoT solution must possess processing logic that **requires** messages to always be in-order, that logic can now be executed as a reader to the ordered store.

-#### What are some of the key drivers of telemetry cost for an IoT solution?
+#### What are some of the cost drivers of telemetry in an IoT solution?

-Usually the most common drivers of cost in an IoT solution are the number of devices, the device sample and reporting frequencies, the *sense-to-insight* or *sense-to-action* telemetry processing latency, the [device data density]({{< ref "/glossary#device-data-density" >}}) and finally the retention duration of [telemetry archiving]({{< ref "/designs/telemetry_archiving" >}})
+Usually the most common drivers of cost in an IoT solution are the number of devices, the device sample and reporting frequencies, the necessary *sense-to-insight* or *sense-to-action* telemetry processing latency, the [device data density]({{< ref "/glossary#device-data-density" >}}) and finally the retention duration of [telemetry archiving]({{< ref "/designs/telemetry_archiving" >}})

 #### Does each device "actively un-align" its reporting interval with other devices?

-A common mistake that has a large impact, occurs when all devices in an IoT solution or fleet are configured with the same reporting frequencies of "every **XX** minutes".
+A common mistake that has a large impact, occurs when all devices in an IoT solution or fleet are configured with the same reporting frequencies.
 To avoid the [constructive interference](http://en.wikipedia.org/w/index.php?title=Constructive_interference) hidden in this simple behavior, a device should start its reporting interval only after it wakes and a random duration has passed.
-This randomness produces a smoother stream of sensed data flowing into the solution by avoiding the constructive interference behavior that occurs when devices recover from inevitable regional network or other solution-impacting outages.
+This start-time randomness produces a smoother stream of sensed data flowing into the solution by avoiding the constructive interference that occurs when devices recover from inevitable regional network or other solution-impacting outages.

 #### What should a device do when it cannot connect to its default IoT solution endpoint?

 **Expected duration** – When a device cannot connect with the default IoT solution endpoint for an expected duration, the device should have a configured behavior for *device message queuing*.
+This queueing might be the same answer provided when determining the diference between the devices sensing and reporting frequencies.
 Furthermore, any device with the ability to perform device message queueing should consider the same algorithmic trade-offs as a device acting as a device [gateway]({{< ref "/designs/gateway" >}}).
 These trade-offs arise when local storage is not enough to store all messages for the expected duration and will impact the sensed data.
 The common categories of algorithm to consider are: **[FIFO](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics))**, **Culling**, and **Aggregate**.

 **Disaster-level duration** – When a device cannot connect with the default IoT solution endpoint for a disaster-level duration, then a *regional fail-over* is required.
 To achieve this, first a device must have a pre-configured fail-over endpoint.
 Then when a device reorients itself to the fail-over endpoint, and &#8230;